 The more I screamed, the more the volume and intensity of the waterfall.
 Owu, it’s like, we are of great like-minds. we are adventurous…

-Owu waterfalls is located in Owa – Kajola, Isin Local Government Area, Kwara state, said to have been discovered by a local hunter, Jimoh Aremu but brought to limelight by a missionary over 40 years ago, Reverend Plafare Dui.
+Owu waterfalls is located in Owa-Onire village, Ifelodun local government area, Kwara state, Kwara state, said to have been discovered by a local hunter, Jimoh Aremu but brought to limelight by a missionary over 40 years ago, Reverend Plafare Dui.
 Its height is breathtaking, about 120m above sea level, gushing 330 feet down an escarpment, with rocky outcrops collected at the base as a natural swimming pool.

 A Chief hunter and a palm wine tapper from Oyo state named Jimoh Aremu went hunting in the forest one day when he came across a crack in the ground with clean trickling water flowing.
 There, he quenched his thirst.
 Oh, this source of water and the green environment would be good to start a community, he thought, so he went back home to tell his people he had found a better land with clean drinking water for inhabiting and they followed him to the place to settle.
 The place was named Owa Orioke (a settlement on the hill) and he was crowned with the chieftaincy title of Eesa.